TomsBazbauers/InsuranceService/README.md

 ### Description:

-Simple insurance service for creating and managing insurance policies.
+Simple insurance service for creating, managing insurance policies and their coverage.
 - Unit tested with XUnit and FluentAssertions NuGet.

 ---